-Recently, I was traveling with some people who weren’t quite as entrenched in the world of weddings as I am.
-They were asking me questions about weddings in general, and I realized that what is common knowledge to me, isn’t quite as common to others.
-One of the common topics of conversation was wedding budgets and what weddings cost.
-After explaining the ins and outs of weddings a few times, I realized that there is one single thing that has a huge impact on a wedding budget- guests.
+Recently, I was traveling and was with people who weren’t quite as entrenched in the world of weddings as I am.
+They were asking me questions about weddings in general, and I quickly realized that what is common knowledge to me isn’t quite as common to others.
+One of the common items I found myself explaining was wedding budgets and what weddings cost, and after going over the the ins and outs of weddings a few times, I realized that there is one single thing that has a huge impact on a wedding budget- guests.

 Sure, there are various elements of a wedding that contribute to a wedding budget.
-You have your venue, food, decor, rentals- and let’s not forget vendor services!
-But did you notice that out of those five things, four are contingent on the guests?
+You have your venue, food, decor, rentals- and let’s not forget services provided by vendors!
+But did you notice that out of those five things, four are entirely contingent on the guests?
 That’s 80% of wedding costs being determined and impacted by the number of guests!

 So with that said, let’s break down the guest-impacted elements a little more: